Parc Atlas / Atlas Park

-Entry can be made from the shore (the floating platform is closed for repairs in 2019).
+Entry can be made from the shore or the floating platform.
 A second fishing boat has been sunk in the eastern area of the lake at a depth of approximately 80ft.

 Contact us for more information on any of our courses.
 Training is available in French and English.

 All dive shops and dive instructors are welcome to bring students to Atlas Park, please review the park policies here.

 ON-SITE SERVICES AVAILABLE